-Figure 1: Information Broker Interface to the Hats Simulator
+Figure 1 - Information Broker Interface to the Hats Simulator

-and an information broker.
+The Hats environment consists of the core simulator and an information broker.
 The information broker is responsible for handling requests for information about the state of the simulator and thus forms the interface between the simulator and the analyst and her tools (see Figure 1).
 Some information has a cost, and the quality of information returned is a function of the "algorithmic dollars" spent.
-Analysts may also take actions: they may raise beacon alerts in an attempt to anticipate a beacon attack, and they may arrest agents believed to be planning an attack.
-Together, information requests and actions form the basis of scoring analyst performance in identifying terrorist threats.
+Analysts may also take actions: they may raise beacon alerts in an attempt to anticipate an attack on a beacon, and they may arrest agents believed to be planning an attack.
+Together, information requests and actions form the basis of scoring analyst performance in identifying terrorist threats and preventing terrorist attacks.
 Scoring is assessed automatically and serves as the basis for analytic comparison between different analysts and tools.
-The simulator is implemented and manages the activities of hundreds of thousands of agents.
+The simulator is implemented and manages the activities of up to a hundred thousand agents.

-The following sections outline the Hats domain, including how we generate populations of hats and how the planner schedules meetings for hats to attend.
+The following sections outline the Hats domain, including how we generate populations of hats and how the planner schedules hat meetings.
 We describe the information request framework, the actions the analyst may take, and scoring.
-We then analyze the space of relevant hypotheses and their relations in fusion tasks.
 We conclude with a discussion of the future of the Hats Simulator.

-2 The Hats Domain
+2. The Hats Domain

 The Hats Simulator models a "society in a box" consisting of many very simple agents, hereafter referred to as hats.
-(Hats get its name from the classic spaghetti western, in which heroes and villains are identifiable by the colors of their hats.)
+Hats get its name from the classic spaghetti western, in which heroes and villains are identifiable by the colors of their hats.
 The Hats society also has its heroes and villains, but the challenge is to identify which color hat they should be wearing, based on how they behave.
 Some hats are known terrorists; others are covert and must be identified and distinguished from the benign hats in the society.

 Hats is staged in a two-dimensional grid on which hats move around, go to meetings and trade capabilities.
 The grid consists of two kinds of locations: those that have no value, and high-valued locations called beacons that terrorists would like to attack.
 All beacons have a set of attributes, or vulnerabilities, corresponding to the capabilities which hats carry.
 To destroy a beacon, a task force of terrorist hats must possess capabilities that match the beacon's vulnerabilities, as a key matches a lock.
-In general, these capabilities are not unique to terrorists, so one cannot identify terrorist hats only on the basis of the capabilities they carry.
+In general, these capabilities are not unique to terrorists, so one cannot identify terrorist hats only on the basis of their capabilities.

 The Hats society is structured by organizations.
-All

-hats belong to at least two organizations and some hats belong to many.
+All hats belong to at least two organizations and some hats belong to many.
 Terrorist organizations host only known and covert terrorist hats.
 Benign organizations, on the other hand, may contain any kind of hat, including known and covert terrorists.